-SPECIAL CALL: The U.S. Science Support Program is issuing a special call for scientists with expertise in radiolarian micropaleontology, preferably with experience in the northwest Pacific region, to apply for Expedition 386.
-The deadline to apply for this special call is October 11, 2019 at 11:59 PM EDT.
+SPECIAL CALL: The U.S. Science Support Program is issuing a special call for scientists with expertise in micropaleontology, particularly for biostratigraphic, paleoenvironmental and/or sediment provenance analyses (e.g., benthic foraminifera), preferably with experience in the northwest Pacific region, to join the onshore science party (OSP) for Expedition 386.
+The deadline to apply for this special call is December 20, 2019 at 11:59 PM EST.

 The International Ocean Discovery Program (IODP) is now accepting applications for scientific participants on Expedition 386 Japan Trench Paleoseismology, aboard a Mission-Specific Platform (MSP) organized by the ECORD Science Operator (ESO) and jointly implemented with the Institute for Marine-Earth Exploration and Engineering (MarE3) within the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
 To learn more about the scientific objectives of this expedition and how to apply to sail, watch a recording of the informational webinar that was held on 20 June 2019 (click here to access).